 February continued on a high note with a superb evening at the Flying Horse, with music performed by the excellent Johnny Alfrey Music Memorial.
 The live music evening was a fundraiser for LGBTQ + communities, as well as the Mayor’s charities.
 Many thanks to everyone who supported this all-inclusive celebration of love, music and community.

-I enjoyed recent visits to Manchester as part of my Mayoral duties, including the MACFEST opening at Whitworth Art Gallery, with other Manchester Mayors, a visit to China Town to welcome in the Chinese New Year of the Horse and the turning of the leaves, a poignant bi-weekly ceremony held in the Regimental Chapel to remember over 120,000 fallen service members from local regiments.
+I enjoyed recent visits to Manchester as part of my Mayoral duties, including the MACFEST opening at Whitworth Art Gallery, with other Manchester Mayors, a visit to China Town to welcome in the Chinese New Year of the Horse and the turning of the leaves, a poignant bi-weekly ceremony held in the Regimental Chapel at Manchester Cathedral to remember over 120,000 fallen service members from local regiments.
 Lest we forget.

-The month continued with a range of lovely events, including afternoon tea with Lexi Partridge, the winner of Rochdale Got Talent, the pantomime at St Gabriels, Castleton, the Rotary Middleton Community Stars awards and the opening of Heywood Civic, following its multi million pound revamp.
+The month continued with a range of lovely events, including afternoon tea with Lexie Partridge, the winner of Rochdale Got Talent, the pantomime at St Gabriels, Castleton, the Rotary Middleton Community Stars awards and the opening of Heywood Civic, following its multi million pound revamp.

-International Women’s Day is always an important day on the calendar, so it was lovely to spend an evening at the Bridgewater Hall for the Halle for Youth schools’ concert, led by fantastic female composers.
+International Women’s Day is always an important day on the calendar, so it was lovely to spend an evening at the Bridgewater Hall for the Hallé for Youth schools’ concert, led by fantastic female composers.
 On the theme of young people, I also enjoyed an excellent question and answer session with politics students at Rochdale 6th form college.

 Foster carers are some of the unsung heroes of our borough, so it was a great honour to welcome Michael and Marilyn to the Mayor’s Parlour to thank them for their many years of fostering, which has seen them provide care to hundreds of children.
 Amazing.